Jason Bateman biography

 During his time on the series, he began to make a name for himself in feature films, playing supporting roles in movies such as The Sweetest Thing (2002) starring Cameron Diaz, Starsky & Hutch (2004) with Owen Wilson and Ben Stiller, Dodgeball: A True Underdog Story (2004) again with Stiller and The Break-Up (2006) co-starring Vince Vaughn and Jennifer Aniston.

 Since the series came to an end, Bateman has been able to concentrate on big screen work, appearing in films such as Juno, Hancock (2008), Couples Retreat (2009) and The Switch (2010), co-starring opposite Jennifer Aniston.
 He then starred in a string of comedy films including Horrible Bosses (2011), The Change-Up (2011), and Identity Thief (2013).
 He made his directorial debut with the 2014 film Bad Words which he also stars in.
 He also reprised his role in the sequel Horrible Bosses 2 (2014).
-More recently, he starred in The Gift (2015) and lent his voice to the Disney animated film Zootopia (2016).
+More recently, he starred in The Gift (2015), lent his voice to the Disney animated film Zootopia (2016), and acted alongside Jennifer Aniston in the ensemble holiday comedy Office Christmas Party (2016).

 Jason married actress Amanda Anka (Paul Anka's daughter) in 2003.
 Along with their daughter, Francesca (b.
 2006), they live in Los Angeles.